PPT: Pretraining with Pseudo-Labeled Trajectories for Motion Forecasting: Framework

-To reduce dependence on curated, human-annotated trajectories, we propose a novel approach---\method{}---which leverages both unannotated perception data and human-annotated trajectories. \method{} uses perception data by generating raw, non-curated trajectories for pre-training motion forecasting models in the same way as the conventional training.
-We illustrate PPT in \Cref{fig:ppt}.
+To reduce dependence on human-annotated trajectories, we propose a novel approach---\method{}---to leverage unannotated perception data and optionally labeled trajectories. \method{} uses perception data by generating raw, pseudo-labeled trajectories for pretraining motion forecasting models.
+We detail the PPT strategy in the following and illustrate it in \autoref{fig:ppt}.

-We assume access to a perception dataset, denoted as $\mathcal{D} = \{(o_{t}^{(j)})_t\}_j$, consisting of temporally ordered observations (\eg, LiDAR and/or camera data) for each scene $j$ various time steps $t$.
-Our goal is to construct a pseudo-labeled trajectory set $\tilde{\mathcal{T}}$ directly from this perception dataset $\mathcal{D}$.

-To achieve this mapping from $\mathcal{D}$ to $\tilde{\mathcal{T}}$,~\method{} applies 3D MOT and proposes a training scheme with the help of this mapping.
-We detail this process in the following.

-\paragraph{Non-learning tracking.} We leverage MOT methods in the mapping $F$ in each scene from the observations $(o_t)_t$.

-As we mentioned earlier, MOT methods typically follow the Tracking-by-Detection paradigm: At a given time $t$ and in a scene $j$, a detector $\mathit{Dtr}\colon o_t\mapsto \delta_t$ processes the observation $o_t$ to produce a set of \textit{detected objects} $\delta_t = \{(a_{k,t}, c_{k,t})\}_k$ where each detected object $k$ has attributes such as object attributes $a_k$ and center points $c_k$.
-Tracks are initialized based on detection results, by specifying each \textit{tracked object} $i$'s initial state $s_{i,0} = (a_{i,0}, c_{i,0})$.
-A tracker will extend the track iteratively by aggregating each successive position in the trajectory, \ie, $\mathit{Trk}\colon (s_{i,t-1}, \delta_t) \mapsto s_{i,t}$.
-In common practices, as seen in methods like AB3DMOT \cite{Weng2020_AB3DMOT}, the tracker $\mathit{Trk}$ is typically not a learned model, especially in 3D tracking.
-Instead, it associates past tracks with detections via an one-to-one assignment.

-\paragraph{Gathering pseudo-labeled trajectories.} After processing each scene in the perception dataset $\mathcal{D}$, we obtain a set of pseudo-labeled trajectories $\tilde{\mathcal{T}}$.
-We define a mapping from the perception dataset to $\tilde{\mathcal{T}}$ as $F\colon(\mathcal{D}, \mathit{Dtr}, \mathit{Trk})\mapsto \tilde{\mathcal{T}}$, where $F$ depends on the choice of perception dataset, detector, and tracker.
-This setup allows flexibility in selecting datasets from varying domains, as well as different detectors and trackers, to gather diverse data and enhance the pre-training process.
-For example, in our experiments, given a perception dataset, applying different detector-tracker pairs generates a pseudo-labeled trajectory set for each.
-Although these trajectories may not fully align with the curated ones, they are suitable for pre-training.
-Further analysis of their quality is provided in \Cref{sec:exp} for the datasets and detectors used in the experiments.